 It’s called the Hunter Safety Deferral, and it allows people the opportunity to purchase a license to hunt while under the supervision of a licensed hunter who is at least 21 years old and meets the hunter safety requirement.
 It’s designed to encourage experienced hunters to teach novice hunters safety, ethics, wildlife and hunting skills and respect for the great outdoors.

-It’s a great incentive for getting more people to try hunting and, I hope, for the experienced hunters among us to hook some new folks on the sport we love.
-However, to hunt by yourself unsupervised, you still have to take and pass a hunter safety class and purchase a regular hunting license.
+It’s a great incentive for getting more people to try hunting.
+Also, I hope, the experienced hunters among us can hook some new folks on the sport we love.
+However, to hunt by yourself, unsupervised, you have to take and pass a hunter safety class and purchase a regular hunting license.

-There’s the traditional course, which is 12 hours of classroom instruction plus a four-hour “field day.”
-You can opt for taking the online or CD-ROM version at home.
+There’s the traditional course, which is 12 hours of classroom instruction plus a four-hour “field day,” or you can opt for taking the online or CD-ROM version at home.
 But, you’ll still have to sign up for the “skills day” part.

 The traditional course is offered during four weekdays or on a Saturday-Sunday.
 If you take it during the week, each session is three hours and offered after normal working hours.
 On the weekend, you’ll spend eight hours Saturday and four hours Sunday morning in the classroom.
 The remainder of Sunday you’ll move over to the shooting range to complete your certification.

-In your last hour in the classroom, you’ll be given a standardized test of true-false and multiple-choice questions.
-All you need is to score an 80 percent or better, and then you get to move outside to the shooting range for the field day portion.
+In your last hour in the classroom, you’ll be given a standardized test of true and false and multiple-choice questions.
+You need to score an 80 percent or better to move outside to the shooting range for the field day portion.

 After you complete the field day, you’ll be given your hunter safety card.
 At that point you can purchase a Florida hunting license and get ready for opening day.

-Register today to take a hunter safety class ’cause the 2012-2013 hunting season is just around the corner!
+Register today to take a hunter safety class, ’cause the 2013-2014 hunting season is just around the corner!